nscape/nalog/README.md

       if (err) return new Error(1002, 'so error')
     };

 Set logging criteria.
-If a code is passed, it will evaluate it to determine whether it will be log it or not.
+If a code is passed, it will be evaluated it to determine whether it will be logged or not.

     simpl.setCritera({
       gte: 1000,